 John Burnell, an English transplant to San Francisco, gets a thirst for his homeland ales.
 He finds a steady supply of fresh water at a natural spring in Hunters Point and builds the Albion Ale and Porter Brewery on top of it.
 Constructing the brewery in the style of a Norman castle, he erects beneath it extensive underground reservoirs, as well as mysterious tunnels and dungeons.
 Here Burnell stores his beer to maintain “cellar temperature,” in keeping with the English brewing tradition.
 He imports hops from Scotland and bottles from England.
-The building, now a private residence, still stands at 881 Innes St. The brewery is active until 1919, when Prohibition forces its doors to close.
+The brewery is active until 1919, when Prohibition forces its doors to close.
 The building, now a private residence, still stands at 881 Innes St.

 Levi Strauss and two colleagues purchase the Mission and Pacific Woolen Mills.
 They repurpose the company’s blanket-weaving facility in Hunters Point to make flannel linings for their riveted dungarees.

 SAN FRANCISCO GETS ITS FIRST TASTE OF WEIRD